'A truth in art is that whose contradictory is also true.’ (Oscar Wilde)

 Telling Stories Magazine

 My debut novel Fake Fish has been published by Sparsile Books LTD (UK, Glasgow, 2024).
 Sparsile Books is an independent publisher, specialising in literary fiction and high-quality non-fiction.
-Fake Fish was selected as a Scotland's Book Week Debut Showcase by Publishing Scotland, and Books from Scotland.

 I am currently working on my next novel and a composition collection of short stories.